AdamKinnell/AdventOfCode2022/README.md

 For Part 1, we are tasked with finding the total number of points on a single row that are overlapped from diamonds centered on each probe and sized by their nearest beacon.
 This is simple enough to do with intervals (and a library) to avoid double-counting overlaps.

 For Part 2, we can take the same idea but instead find which row of the 4,000,000 row search space has a gap between two intervals.
-My current solution takes ~40 seconds to run in release mode as it runs 4m times 😱.
-IT was quick to implement after Part 1, but it definitely is not efficient.
+My current solution takes ~7 seconds to run in release mode as it runs 4m times 😱.
+It was quick to implement after Part 1, but it definitely is not efficient.

+Possible improvements for Part 2 would involve a better algorithm or further profiling to find quick wins in the current one.

 > **Part 1**: Find the size of the interval on row `x` based on overlapping ranges.
 &ensp;&ensp;`⌛O(n)` | `📦O(1)`, where n is the number of probes
 > **Part 2**: Find the row with a disjoint interval formed by overlapping ranges.
 &ensp;&ensp;`⌛O(n·m)` | `📦O(1)`, where n is the number of probes and m is the y search range